top of page

 Bunions, also known as Hallus Abducto Valgus, are a prevalent foot issue that impacts the joint situated at the bottom of the big toe, also known as the first metatarsophalangeal joint.
 The term "bunion" originates from Latin and denotes an enlargement, while "hallux abducto valgus (HAV)" describes the inward bending of the big toe, as shown in the image below.

-As depicted in the image, the big toe curves towards the adjacent toes, while the bone positioned behind it (1st metatarsal) protrudes outward.
-This exerts a significant amount of pressure on the joint at the base of the big toe (first metatarsophalangeal joint).
-The inward bending of the big toe leads to the formation of a bunion, which creates a sharp angle at the joint.
+The image shows the big toe angled towards the other toes, with the 1st metatarsal bone behind it jutting out.
+This causes pressure on the joint at the base of the big toe, leading to a bunion formation characterized by a pronounced angle at the joint.

 ANATOMY AND BIOMECHANICS

-The adductor hallucis muscle can become tight and constricted, causing the big toe to be continuously pulled towards the second toe, even without contraction.
-This restriction commonly occurs in individuals who excessively pronate or walk with their feet turned outwards, a large percentage of runners and dancers fall under this category.
+The adductor hallucis muscle, when tight and constricted, can cause the big toe to be persistently drawn towards the second toe, independent of muscle contraction.
+This often happens in people who excessively pronate or walk with their feet turned outwards, which includes many runners and dancers.

 Foot Anatomy (11 Muscles) - Motion Specific Release